softindex/datakernel/examples/eventloop/README.md

 Both of the examples utilize `eventloop.listen()` as the basis of server processing.
 This method creates `ServerSocketChannel` that listens on `InetSocketAddress`.

-Also, they both utilize ByteBuf module to efficiently wrap incoming and outgoing messages:
+Also, they both utilize ByteBuf module to efficiently wrap incoming and outgoing messages.

 But servers have different approaches towards `AcceptCallback` interface implementation. `AcceptCallback` is called when new incoming connection is being accepted.
 Busy Wait Eventloop